tsbockman/checkedint/README.md

 * Some added friction when interfacing to non-`checkedint`-aware code.
 * Slower compilation and larger binaries.

-I plan to add more detailed information here, as well as extensive inline documentation to the code itself, very soon.
+Use `dub build -b docs` to generate more extensive documentation for this package.
+The docs are still incomplete, but are far enough along now to be useful.

 ## Installation